-17. IN THE NON-ANALYTICAL ADRV SECTION, WHY IS THERE A DIFFERENCE IN THE NUMBER OF VIOLATION CASES AND THE NUMBER BY TYPE OF VIOLATIONS?
+16. IN THE NON-ANALYTICAL ADRV SECTION, WHY IS THERE A DIFFERENCE IN THE NUMBER OF VIOLATION CASES AND THE NUMBER BY TYPE OF VIOLATIONS?

-A total of 377 individuals (351 Athletes and 26 Athlete Support Personnel) were reported to have committed one or more Non-Analytical ADRVs based on the decisions received in 2019.
-In certain cases, the Athlete or Athlete Support Personnel may have been charged with more than one Non-Analytical ADRV.
-For example, an Athlete can be charged with Article 2.6 (possession), Article 2.7 (trafficking) and Article 2.8 (administration) ADRVs.
+A total of 294 individuals (262 Athletes and 32 Athlete Support Personnel) were reported to have committed one or more non-analytical ADRVs based on the decisions dated 2021.

+In certain cases, the Athlete or Athlete Support Personnel may have been charged with more than one nonanalytical ADRV.
+For example, an Athlete could be charged with Article 2.6 (possession), Article 2.7 (trafficking) and Article 2.8 (administration) ADRVs.
 Such cases are calculated as single occurrences for each type of violation however all relate to only one Athlete or Athlete Support Personnel.
-Therefore, a total of 377 Non-Analytical violations were committed in 2019 by the same amount of individuals.
+Therefore, a total of 294 non-analytical violations were committed in 2021 by the same number of individuals.

-18. IN THE NON-ANALYTICAL ADRV SECTION, WHY ARE THE ATHLETE SUPPORT PERSONNEL CASES NOT CLASSIFIED BY SPORT?
+17. IN THE NON-ANALYTICAL ADRV SECTION, WHY ARE THE ATHLETE SUPPORT PERSONNEL CASES NOT CLASSIFIED BY SPORT?